Rocket: History

 The Mysorean rockets were the first successful iron-cased rockets, developed in the late 18th century in the Kingdom of Mysore (part of present-day India) under the rule of Hyder Ali.

 The Congreve rocket was a British weapon designed and developed by Sir William Congreve in 1804.
 This rocket was based directly on the Mysorean rockets, used compressed powder and was fielded in the Napoleonic Wars.
 It was Congreve rockets to which Francis Scott Key was referring, when he wrote of the "rockets' red glare" while held captive on a British ship that was laying siege to Fort McHenry in 1814.
 Together, the Mysorean and British innovations increased the effective range of military rockets from 100 to 2000 yd.

 The first mathematical treatment of the dynamics of rocket propulsion is due to William Moore (1813).
-In 1814 Congreve published a book in which he discussed the use of multiple rocket launching apparatus.
+In 1814, Congreve published a book in which he discussed the use of multiple rocket launching apparatus.
 In 1815 Alexander Dmitrievich Zasyadko constructed rocket-launching platforms, which allowed rockets to be fired in salvos (6 rockets at a time), and gun-laying devices.
 William Hale in 1844 greatly increased the accuracy of rocket artillery.
 Edward Mounier Boxer further improved the Congreve rocket in 1865.

 William Leitch first proposed the concept of using rockets to enable human spaceflight in 1861.
-Leitch's rocket spaceflight description was first provided in his 1861 essay "A Journey Through Space", which was later published in his book God's Glory in the Heavens (1862).
+Leitch's rocket spaceflight description was first provided in his 1861 essay "A Journey Through Space".
+The essay was published in a journal in Edinburgh that year before being included in his book God's Glory in the Heavens (1862).
 Konstantin Tsiolkovsky later (in 1903) also conceived this idea, and extensively developed a body of theory that has provided the foundation for subsequent spaceflight development.

 The British Royal Flying Corps designed a guided rocket during World War I. Archibald Low stated "...in 1917 the Experimental Works designed an electrically steered rocket… Rocket experiments were conducted under my own patents with the help of Cdr.
 Brock."
 The patent "Improvements in Rockets" was raised in July 1918 but not published until February 1923 for security reasons.
 Firing and guidance controls could be either wire or wireless.
 The propulsion and guidance rocket eflux emerged from the deflecting cowl at the nose.

 In 1920, Professor Robert Goddard of Clark University published proposed improvements to rocket technology in A Method of Reaching Extreme Altitudes.
 In 1923, Hermann Oberth (1894–1989) published Die Rakete zu den Planetenräumen (The Rocket into Planetary Space).
 Modern rockets originated in 1926 when Goddard attached a supersonic (de Laval) nozzle to a high pressure combustion chamber.
 These nozzles turn the hot gas from the combustion chamber into a cooler, hypersonic, highly directed jet of gas, more than doubling the thrust and raising the engine efficiency from 2% to 64%.
 His use of liquid propellants instead of gunpowder greatly lowered the weight and increased the effectiveness of rockets.